epesave/academic-website/content/publication/2023-connectedness/index.md

 publication: "Working in Progress"
 publication_short: ""

-abstract: "We estimate spillover effects among European sovereigns, financial and non-financial institutions over time.
-By allowing for the presence of common and layer factors, we can evaluate the different effects of shocks originating from common factors, layer factors and the idiosyncratic component.
-Our analysis allows us to visualize our findings using networks representing the entire grid of institutions and to study system-wide connectedness, cross-sectoral as well as cross-country connectedness.
-The use of the “named factor” normalization, allows us to study how connectedness responds over time to different types of shocks.  "
+abstract: "We estimate spillover effects among European sovereigns, financial, non-financial institutions when extracting global and block-specific common factors.
+By allowing for the presence of global and block common factors, we can evaluate spillovers when shocks are originating from global common factors, block common factors and the idiosyncratic component.
+In addition, this way we can dive more into the purely idiosyncratic spillover effects which are free of block-related spillovers.
+Our analysis allows us to visualize our findings using heatmaps and compare spillover effects during two periods, the European financial and sovereign crisis period as well as the Covid-19 period.  "

 # Summary.
 An optional shortened abstract.
 summary: ""